nooxnet/smart-meter-mbus-dlms/readme.md

 - `npm i smartmeter-obis`
 - `npm i mqtt`

-## Execute Script
+## Execute script

 `node smart-meter-mbus-dlms.js`

 If everything went fine, and you see a list of the OBIS values you can go on to configure MQTT.
-If you start the script just when the smart meter sends data the data might be incomplete.
+If you start the script just when the smart meter is sending data the data might be incomplete.
 A warning message might appear.
 This is no problem.
 The script waits until the next data arrives and reads the next complete data package.

-## Logging and Debugging
+## Logging and debugging

 There are quite some standards and layers involved to extract the OBIS values from the raw data.
 For each layer logging is available.